 Let’s go back to where we came from, before agriculture, to when we lived in extended family groups that were nomadic, following the herds.
 We carried our possessions, walked for days at a time, and were opportunistic feeders, eating whatever we could find at the time.
 The survival of the group depended on the skills, effort, and health of the individuals, and we took care of each other because, apart from affection, it made the group stronger and helped ensure the survival of everyone.

 Older women helped the younger women birth, and the only thing that mattered was the survival of both baby and mother.
 If the mother didn’t have enough milk baby would be fed by other women, or given animal milk because the only thing that mattered was making sure baby was fed.

 They didn’t have calendars or know weeks or months, they just knew seasons, and they weaned baby when baby showed signs of being ready, using whatever food was around, probably pre-chewed by adults or older children.

-They did all this based on instinct and on the experience of other group members, and they focussed on what was important for the well being of individuals, and each individual knew their own importance and responsibility within the group.
+They did all this based on instinct and on the experience of other group members, and they focused on what was important for the wellbeing of individuals, and each individual knew their own importance and responsibility within the group.
 Everybody was valued, parents, grandparents, siblings, extended family… not just the newest baby.

 Now, I am not saying that this was some sort of ‘ideological ideal’ that we should try and mimic because it was natural.
 Nature is cruel and relentless, mortality rate was high, and women would have 10 children and be lucky if two or three made it to adulthood.